LGBTQ rights in Georgia (U.S. state)

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of Georgia have most of the same rights as non-LGBTQ people.
 LGBTQ rights in the state have been a recent occurrence, with most improvements occurring from the 2010s onward.
 Same-sex sexual activity has been legal since 1998, although the state legislature has not repealed its sodomy law.
 Same-sex marriage has been legal in the state since 2015, in accordance with Obergefell v.
 Hodges.
-In addition, the state's largest city, Atlanta, has a vibrant LGBTQ community and holds Atlanta Pride, the biggest Pride parade in the Southeastern United States.
+In addition, the state's largest city, Atlanta, has the state's largest LGBTQ population and holds Atlanta Pride, the largest Pride parade in the Southeastern United States.
 The state's hate crime laws, effective since June 26, 2020, explicitly include sexual orientation.
 However, in the mid-2020s, Georgia enacted laws that restrict transgender health care and participation in school sports for transgender youth.

 Laws against homosexuality

 Homosexuality was previously criminalized based on the sodomy laws (which applied to both homosexuals and heterosexuals) which was struck down in 1998 by Powell v.
 Georgia (years before the 2003 federal-level strikedown by Lawrence v.
 Texas), making Georgia the first Deep Southern state to decriminalize same-sex sexual activity.